 Other snakes constrict or squeeze their prey to death.
-This is how a gopher snake kills its prey.
+This is how a rubber boa kills its prey.
 Constricting snakes strike and grab animals with their mouths.
 Then they wrap their bodies around the animal and squeeze.
-Some people think

-By de:Benutzer:Mond76 (Own work) [Public domain], via Wikimedia Commons that snakes crush the animal to death, but they don't.
-The snakes don't even break the animal's bones.
-They hold tightly to prevent the animal from breathing or put so much pressure on the chest cavity that the heart stops beating and blood stops flowing.
+Some people think that snakes crush the animal to death, but they don't.
+Most often the animal's bones are not even broken.
+The snakes hold tightly to prevent the animal from breathing or put so much pressure on the chest cavity that the heart stops beating and blood stops flowing.
 Blood cannot get to the brain.
 Snakes monitor their prey's heartbeat, so they know when their prey is dead.